INTERESTED IN LEARNING MORE?REQUEST INFO

 It’s no secret that the demand for healthcare services is growing fast, and the field is expanding right along with it.
 Throughout the medical system, nurses provide extremely vital points of care, supporting both the patient and the team of health professionals they work with.
 Nurses bridge the gap between doctors and patients and offer compassion and guidance through situations that can often be scary or stressful.
 At Smith Chason School of Nursing, you could become part of this important career field with our Vocational Nursing diploma program.

 Available at our Los Angeles and Ontario California campuses.
-Enrolling for an April 2023 start.
+Enrolling for a October 2023 start.

 Licensed vocational nurses fill an important role in a healthcare team, with responsibilities that sit between those of a nursing assistant and those of a registered nurse.
 As a state-licensed position, they can often perform more advanced tasks than CNAs, and work under the supervision of doctors, physicians, and nurse practitioners or physicians’ assistants.
 Medical assistants, EMS techs, and nursing assistants who are wanting to further their careers in medicine often look into becoming LVNs.
 And current LVNs are often well-positioned to work and gain experience while also pursuing a nursing degree.

 The day-to-day responsibilities of vocational nurses can depend a lot on where they work and what state licensing rules allow them to do.
 It almost always includes a lot of direct patient care, as well as clinical and administrative tasks, and may involve things like: